Setup GTNet

 Sending Messages

 Messages can be sent to the selected instance via the context menu.
-Depending on the connection status and previous messages, different options are available.
+The available options depend on the connection status and previous messages, as described above under “Available Messages by State”.
 For requests that require a response, the status “Response Expected” is displayed.
+Administrative free-text messages are managed via the separate Admin Messages tab, which provides its own conversation management with visibility control.